 - 2 serrano chilies

 - 3 tsp paprika

-- Finely chop the chili and set aside
+- Finely chop the serrano chili and set it aside.

-- Add the onion and chilies to this mixture and mix well
+- Add the onion and chilies to this mixture and stir to mix.

-- Turn the Instant Pot on Saute Mode and heat the olive oil (SEE NOTES FOR STOVETOP AND SLOW COOKER METHOD)
+- Turn the Instant Pot on to Saute Mode and heat the olive oil. (see notes for stovetop and slow cooker instructions)

-- Once the meat is browned, turn off saute mode, add in the marinade Seal the lid and cook on High Pressure for 2 Hours if your beef is in 1 big piece or for 1 hour if you've cut it into smaller pieces.
+- Once the meat is browned, turn off saute mode, add in the marinade, seal the lid, and cook on High Pressure for 2 Hours if your beef is in 1 big piece or for 1 hour if you decide to cut it into smaller pieces.

-- Do a natural release once the cooking time is up, uncover the Instant pot and turn on saute mode to dry all excess liquid.
+- Do a natural release once the cooking time is up, uncover the Instant pot, and turn it on saute mode to dry all the excess liquid.

-- While the liquid dries, break up the meat into shreds with the help of a fork.
+- As the liquid dries, break up the meat into shreds with the help of a fork.